fhellwig/be-safe/README.md

     $ git clone https://github.com/buchanan-edwards/be-safe.git
     $ cd be-safe

 In the `config` directory is a `local-example.json` file.
 Please **copy or rename** this file to `local.json`.
-Then, edit this file and set your own OpenFDA API key as well as the AWS settings used for SMTP.
+Then, edit this file and set your own OpenFDA API key and the AWS settings used for SMTP.

 Install the dependencies and start the server from the `be-safe` directory:

     $ npm install
     $ npm start

 Point your browser to <http://localhost:8081/> and use the BE Safe application.
-Please note that the port can be changed in the `config/defaults.json` file.
+Note that the port can be changed in the `config/defaults.json` file.

 #### Docker Installation

-The BE Safe application can also be run using Docker technology using the following steps:
+The BE Safe application also runs on Docker technology using these steps:

-1. Install Boot2Docker ([Mac OS X](http://docs.docker.com/mac/started) and [Windows](http://docs.docker.com/windows/started)) or the Docker package ([Linux](http://docs.docker.com/linux/started)).
+1. Install Boot2Docker ([Mac](http://docs.docker.com/mac/started) and [Windows](http://docs.docker.com/windows/started)) or the Docker package ([Linux](http://docs.docker.com/linux/started)).
-2. `$ boot2docker ip #` (Write this down for later)
+2. `$ boot2docker ip #` (Note for later)
 3. `$ boot2docker ssh`
 4. `$ docker pull buchananedwards/be-safe`
 5. `docker run -p 8081:8081 -e "OPEN_FDA_API_KEY=YOUROPENFDAAPIKEY" -e "AWS_REGION=YOURAWSREGION" -e "AWS_ACCESS_KEY_ID=YOURAWSACCESSKEYID" -e "AWS_SECRET_ACCESS_KEY=YOURAWSSECRETACCESSKEY" buchananedwards/be-safe`